navya87/google-static-webpage/README.md

-Desiging a static web page of google
-Using : HTML5 and CSS
+Desiging a static web page of google using : HTML5 and CSS